 If you haven’t specifically hashed out health and safety preparations/expectations with your housemate(s), now is the time.
 Like, tonight.
 Copy and paste this text to them: “Hey, are you free tonight?
 I’d like to sit down and talk through the latest coronavirus news and get on the same page about what we should be doing at home about it.”

-If your housemate is resistant to changing their behavior or taking precautions, make a good faith effort to understand why.
+If your housemate is resistant to changing their behaviour or taking precautions, make a good faith effort to understand why.

 The reasoning among COVID-19 skeptics varies from person to person, although it's all ill-conceived.
 If this is your roommate, ask what their thinking is: Is the fact that they’re young and healthy making them believe they’ll only get a “mild” infection?
 Are they just not following the news?
 Do they keep insisting this coronavirus is no worse than the flu?
 Are they insistent that they need to go to the gym every morning for the sake of their mental health?
 Are they “too busy” to clean the apartment?
 Figuring this out will help you talk to them from a place of empathy, and allow you to tailor your argument accordingly.